 We Can’t Ask About Salary?!

 California has joined Oregon, Delaware, Massachusetts, and New York City as areas with laws banning all employers from asking about pay history.
 Learn more about it from executive defense recruiters.

 What led to the establishment of these laws?
 Evidence continues to illustrate that women and people of color are making less than white male counterparts, even in the presence of the same skills, experience, and job responsibilities.
 The law is meant to prevent preconceived, unconscious biases by the hiring manager, and instead, focus on the candidate’s qualifications to determine salary.

 For employers, this may mean making an offer based on candidate expectations, rather than knowing what the candidate is now earning.
 Some of our clients are applying this policy to recruiting nationwide.
-This is a game changer for employers, as well as agents of the employers (us).
+This is a game-changer for employers, as well as agents of the employers (us).